Skip to main content

 Network Topology refers to the layout pattern of interconnections between various elements (links, nodes, etc.) of a computer or telecommunications network.

-Moreover, it defines the physical or logical arrangement of devices in a network, outlining how data is transmitted and received.
+Moreover, it defines the physical or logical arrangement of devices in a network and outlines how data is transmitted and received.

-Also, this conceptual framework serves as the blueprint for designing a network infrastructure, guiding the placement and connectivity of components.
+This conceptual framework also serves as the blueprint for designing a network infrastructure, guiding the placement and connectivity of components.

 Network Topology